risk-first/website/docs/thinking/Development-Process.md

 ![UAT - putting tame users in front of your software is better than real ones, where the risk is higher ](/img/generated/introduction/development_process_uat.png)

+## Observations

+Here are a few quick observations about managing risk which you are revealed both by this toy software process and also our previous example of [The Dinner Party](A-Simple-Scenario.md):

  - [Taking Action](../thinking/Glossary.md#taking-action) is the _only_ way to create change in the world.
  - It's also the only way we can _learn_ about the world, adding to our [Internal Model](../thinking/Glossary.md#internal-model).
  - In this case, we discover a [Hidden Risk](../thinking/Glossary.md#hidden-risk): the user's difficulty in finding the feature.
-(The cloud obscuring the risk shows that it is hidden).
  - In return, we can _expect_ the process of performing the UAT to delay our release (this is an attendant schedule risk).

-## Observations
+## Major Themes

+So, what does this kind of Risk-First analysis tell us about _development processes in general_?
+Below are four conclusions you can take away from the chapter, but which are all major themes of Risk-First that we'll be developing later:

-**First**, the people setting up the development process _didn't know_ about these _exact_ risks, but they knew the _shape that the risks take_.
+**First**, the people who set up the development process _didn't know_ about these _exact_ risks, but they knew the _shape that the risks take_.
 The process builds "nets" for the different kinds of [Hidden Risks](../thinking/Glossary.md#hidden-risk) without knowing exactly what they are.

 **Second**, are these really risks, or are they _problems we just didn't know about_?
 I am using the terms interchangeably, to a certain extent.
 Even when you know you have a problem, it's still a risk to your deadline until it's solved.
 So, when does a risk become a problem?
 Is a problem still just a schedule-risk, or cost-risk?
 We'll come back to this question soon.

 **Third**, the real take-away from this is that all these risks exist because we don't know 100% how reality is.
 We don't (and can't) have a perfect view of the universe and how it'll develop.
 Reality is reality, _the risks just exist in our head_.
+Again, this is a theme we'll develop later in Risk-First.

-**Fourth**, hopefully you can see from the above that really _all this work is risk management_ and _all work is testing ideas against reality_.
+**Fourth**, hopefully you might be able to see from the above that really _all this work is risk management_ and _all work is testing ideas against reality_.

 In the next section, we're going to look at the concept of [Meeting Reality](Meeting-Reality.md) in a bit more depth.